baetyl/baetyl/doc/us-en/tutorials/Message-synchronize-with-iothub-through-remote-module.md

 ![Publishing a message to the topic `t1` via MQTTBOX](../../images/tutorials/remote/mqttbox-pub-t1-success.png)

-Then we can observe the mssage receiving status of MQTT.fx via the topic `t1`.
+Then we can observe the message receiving status of MQTT.fx via the topic `t1`.

 ![MQTT.fx successfully received the message](../../images/tutorials/remote/mqttfx-receive-t1-message-success.png)